graphhopper/jsprit/README.md

 ##In Development
 - continues improvement of code, handling and performance
 - stable API to easily build algorithms from scratch
+- release 1.0.0
+- VRP with pickup and deliveries

 ##Documentation